INTERIOR COLOURS & TRENDS

 One of the most enjoyable aspects of painting a home or commercial space is selecting the right paint colours.
-This page contains some classic combinations, as well as a few basic tips for selecting the right colour palette for your commercial, and residential painting service.
+This page contains some classic combinations, as well as a few basic tips for choosing the right colour palette for your commercial, and residential painting project.

 COMPLIMENTARY: Select one colour and then look at the colour wheel.
 Sometimes opposite just works!
 An example of a complementary colour scheme is orange and blue.

 ANALOGOUS: Pick the colour that you are attracted drawn to, then select the colours right next to it.
 A couple of shades in the same colour family can create harmony in a space.
 An example of an analogous colour scheme is green and yellow.

 TRIADIC: This method is daring, but can be extremely effective!
 To achieve a contrasting colour palette, choose three colours that are evenly spaced out on the colour wheel.
 An example of a contrasting colour palette would be purple, orange, and yellow.